This is an independent service. NYSERB is not affiliated with New York State, NYSERDA, or any government agency. Learn more

 The amount depends on your address.
 You have to use the rebate finder to get a real number.

-• Standard customers: $150 per kW
+• Standard residential customers: $150 per kW

 • Low-to-moderate income (LMI) customers: $800 per kW